csc-training/summerschool/application-performance/docs/01-application-performance-intro.md

 - Use high performance libraries
     - linear algebra (BLAS/LAPACK), FFTs, ...
 - Experiment with compilers and compiler options
-    - There is no single best compiler and set of options for all use cases
 - Experiment with threading options
     - Thread pinning, loop scheduling, ...
 - Optimize the program code